AlexPinhasov/AutoLocalized/README.md

 ```

 3. <b>Build the project, in your project file you will find a ".autolocalized.yml" configuration file.</b>
 * If you get an "error:invalid Access" error after building, just build agian it will go away.
+(SPM bug)

 ## Configuration (.autolocalized.yml)